timamus/manjaro-cinnamon-mini-install-apps/README.md

 ## Splash screen

 Plymouth is an application that provides the ability to show a graphical boot animation during the system boot process.
-To install and configure Plymouth, use the command below, once:
+To install and configure Plymouth, use the script below, once:

 ```bash
 sudo pacman -S plymouth &&